cabforum/servercert/docs/EVG.md

           1. The address of the Applicant's Place of Business as verified by the CA in accordance with these Guidelines, or
           2. The business address for such Confirming Person specified in a current QGIS, QTIS, QIIS, Verified Professional Letter, or
-          3. The address of the Applicant's Registered Agent or Registered Office listed in the official records of the Jurisdiction of Incorporation, or
+          3. The address of the Applicant's Registered Agent or Registered Office listed in the official records of the Jurisdiction of Incorporation.

        ii.
 By e-mail addressed to the Confirming Person at the business e-mail address for such person listed in a current QGIS, QTIS, QIIS, Verified Legal Opinion, or Verified Accountant Letter; or iii.
 By telephone call to the Confirming Person, where such person is contacted by calling the main phone number of the Applicant's Place of Business (verified in accordance with these Guidelines) and asking to speak to such person, and a person taking the call identifies him- or herself as such person; or